Vasiliy-Makogon/Database/README.md

       native libraries [NOT PROVIDED](https://qna.habr.com/q/22669).
       It remains either to pervert, or to climb into the database log.

-Solution: `krugozor/database` is a class for working with MySql
+### Solution: `krugozor/database` is a class for working with MySql
----

 1. Eliminates verbosity - instead of 3 or more lines of code to execute one request when using the "native" library, you write only one.
 2. Screens all parameters that go to the request body, according to the specified type of placeholders - reliable protection against SQL injections.
 3. Does not replace the functionality of the "native" mysqli adapter, but simply complements it.
+4. Expandable.
+In fact, the library provides only a parser and the execution of a SQL query with guaranteed protection against SQL injections.
+You can inherit from any library class and use both the library mechanisms and the `mysqli` and `mysqli_result` mechanisms to create the methods you need to work with.

 ### What is NOT the `krugozor/database` library?